CRMTechnologies/crmtdigital.com/content/insights/top-5-marketing-performance-metrics.md

 subheading = ""
 tags = []
 testimonial = ""
-title = "Top 5 Marketing Performance Metrics"
+title = "5 Marketing Performance Metrics For Your C-Suite Dashboard"

 +++
 Earning the confidence of the CEO has always been an objective for marketing teams - and to do this there is a need to be able to prove the value of marketing.
 However, without being able to measure the right metrics, it’s difficult to demonstrate marketing performance.
 Data is a powerful asset to support this objective and platforms such as Domo and Power BI are great places to create dashboards to demonstrate marketing attribution.